TobiasBrasileiroReyes/VO2max-Mask/README.md

 ## Hardware Upgrade (December 2025): Battery & On/Off Switch
 1. LiPo Battery – E503450, 1000 mAh, 3.7V
 	•	Installed inside the enclosure.
-	•	Provides 2–4 hours of operation depending on display brightness and sensor load.
 	•	The battery is rechargeable.

 2. On/Off Switch